 Returnships are a powerful way for forward-thinking companies to attract top talent who have been on a career break for some time and need that little bit of support to reenter the job market.

-The power of 2to3days is rooted in the Hood - our community of 28,000 mothers who are always on hand to give us insights into what forward-thinking companies should be offering to attract top talent.
+The power of 2to3days is rooted in the Hood - our community of 28,000 women who are always on hand to give us insights into what forward-thinking companies should be offering to attract top talent.

-This year, in partnership with the returnship experts at Inclusivity, we’ve conducted a survey to find out what our mothers think about returnships.
+This year, in partnership with the returnship experts at Inclusivity, we’ve conducted a survey to find out what our women think about returnships.
 These programmes, which are designed to support people who have been on a career break get back into the job market, have only been around since 2014 and last year the total number available stood at just 50.

-Despite returnships still being in their early stages and relatively unknown in the wider business community, over 300 of our mothers shared their views between the beginning of December 2018 and the end of January 2019 and the baseline conclusion is that returnships are definitely in demand - assuming they can meet certain key criteria.
+Despite returnships still being in their early stages and relatively unknown in the wider business community, over 300 of our women shared their views between the beginning of December 2018 and the end of January 2019 and the baseline conclusion is that returnships are definitely in demand - assuming they can meet certain key criteria.

 Who answered the survey

 31% of respondents have 16+ years’ experience.

 We know that our candidates reflect a high calibre of professional woman and the survey results confirmed this.
 Almost three quarters (73%) of respondents had reached a level of middle management and above before going on a career break, with almost a third (31%) having 16+ years of experience.

 These respondents represent a huge range of industries - including HR and recruitment, PR and marketing, financial services, legal, retail and education - and are based across the UK.
 Almost 3 out of 4 (74%) are currently on a career break, with the length of that break being quite varied: 34% have been on a break for 0-2 years, 30% for 3-5 years, 27% for 6-10 and 10% for 11+ years.